jedevc/botrulez/README.md

 terminate it.
 When the '!kill' command is given the bot will cease to exist immediately.
 It will exit the room and not appear again even if called for.

+However, if you find it neccessary to kill a bot that does not belong to you, please explain to the creator of the bot your problems with it so that they will be able to fix it.

 Syntax:

     !kill @BotName